tycharlie99/tycharlie99.github.io/content/post/apply-for-the-eurecom-internship/index.md

 - **Receive the validation of agreement internship from Franch Authorities**

-  After the validation, you will receive the validation from HR.
+  When waiting for 2-4 weeks, you will receive the certificate of the validation from the HR.

 - **Apply for the VISA**